Postoperative cognitive dysfunction

 Postoperative cognitive dysfunction (POCD) is a decline in cognitive function (especially in memory and executive functions) that may last from 1–12 months after surgery, or longer.
 In some cases, this disorder may persist for several years after major surgery.
 POCD is distinct from emergence delirium.
 Its causes are under investigation and occurs commonly in older patients and those with pre-existing cognitive impairment.

 The causes of POCD are not understood.
 It does not appear to be caused by lack of oxygen or impaired blood flow to the brain and is equally likely under regional and general anesthesia.
 The cause of postoperative cognitive dysfunction are not clear.
-It is thought that it may be caused by the body's inflammatory response to surgery, stress hormone release during surgery, ischemia, or hypoaemia.
+It is thought that it may be caused by the body's inflammatory response to surgery, stress hormone release during surgery, ischemia, or hypoxaemia.

-Reducing

 Post-operative cognitive dysfunction can complicate a person's recovery from surgery, delay discharge from hospital, delay returning to work following surgery, and reduce a person's quality of life.